Chonne/voodoo-fullstack-hometask/README.md

 # don't forget to unset it if you don't need it anymore in the current session
 $ unset NODE_CONFIG
 ```

+## Usage

+Once the API keys are set, you can directly execute `npm start`, which will run the build process and start the express web server on the port defined in the `config/default.json` file (default is 8000).